 “The moment you create a beautiful sound, it’s worth every effort.”
 This sentence by Michael Barenboim sums up his artistic path so far.
 Born in 1985, he is a soloist and chamber musician on violin and viola, ensemble founder, concertmaster of the West-Eastern Divan Orchestra, and professor and dean at the Barenboim-Said Academy.
 Barenboim’s versatility and creativity are at the forefront of his work.

-Since his breakthrough as a soloist with Schönberg’s Violin Concerto under the baton of Pierre Boulez in 2011, Michael Barenboim has been firmly anchored in the international concert scene and has since performed with outstanding colleagues, including the Vienna Philharmonic under Daniel Barenboim, the Chicago Symphony Orchestra under Asher Fisch, the Israel Philharmonic under Zubin Mehta, the Berlin Philharmonic under Vasily Petrenko and the Los Angeles Philharmonic under Gustavo Dudamel.
-He has also worked as a soloist with orchestras such as the Bavarian Radio Symphony Orchestra, Orchestre Philharmonique du Luxembourg, Accademia Nazionale di Santa Cecilia, Filarmonica della Scala, Philharmonia Orchestra London, Tonhalle Orchestra Zurich, Academy of St Martin in the Fields, Orchestre de Paris and the Spanish National Orchestra.
+Since his breakthrough as a soloist in 2011, performing Schönberg’s Violin Concerto under the baton of Pierre Boulez, Michael Barenboim has established himself as a prominent figure on the international concert scene.
+He has since collaborated with esteemed orchestras and conductors, including the Vienna Philharmonic under Daniel Barenboim, the Chicago Symphony Orchestra under Asher Fisch, the Israel Philharmonic under Zubin Mehta, the Berlin Philharmonic under Vasily Petrenko, and the Los Angeles Philharmonic under Gustavo Dudamel.
+He has also appeared as a soloist with the Bavarian Radio Symphony Orchestra, Orchestre Philharmonique du Luxembourg, Accademia Nazionale di Santa Cecilia, Filarmonica della Scala, Philharmonia Orchestra London, Tonhalle Orchestra Zurich, Academy of St Martin in the Fields, Orchestre de Paris, and the Spanish National Orchestra.

-Michael Barenboim has performed in recital at many famous international halls and in renowned concert series including the Wigmore Hall in London, the Elphilharmonie in Hamburg, the Sydney Opera House, the Teatro di San Carlo in Naples and the Lucerne Festival.
-He has also played selected works by Pierre Boulez at the Berlin Philharmonie, Carnegie Hall, the Konzerthaus Dortmund, the Barbican Centre London, the Opéra national de Paris and the Salzburg Festival.
+Barenboim is a frequent performer at some of the world’s most prestigious concert halls and festivals.
+He has given solo recitals at Wigmore Hall in London, the Elbphilharmonie in Hamburg, the Sydney Opera House, the Teatro di San Carlo in Naples, and the Lucerne Festival.
+His performances of works by Pierre Boulez have taken him to venues such as the Berlin Philharmonie, Carnegie Hall, Konzerthaus Dortmund, the Barbican Centre in London, the Opéra national de Paris, and the Salzburg Festival.

-Michael Barenboim is deeply convinced that challenges can be found everywhere in the musical universe and mastering those challenges opens up new perspectives on unknown and well-known pieces alike.
-This is why he is intensely involved in contemporary music.
-The interpretation of 20th and 21st Century pieces plays a major role in his work, both as a soloist with orchestra (Widmann, Dutilleux, Ligeti) and in chamber music.
-Michael Barenboim has already premiered numerous new compositions, including works by Jörg Widmann, Kareem Roustom, Matthias Pintscher, and others.
+Michael Barenboim firmly believes that musical challenges exist everywhere, and mastering them offers fresh perspectives on both familiar and unfamiliar works.
+This conviction drives his deep engagement with contemporary music.
+The interpretation of 20th- and 21st-century repertoire plays a central role in his work, both as a soloist with orchestras—performing works by Widmann, Dutilleux, and Ligeti—and in chamber music.
+He has also premiered numerous new compositions, including works by Jörg Widmann, Kareem Roustom, Matthias Pintscher, and others.

-As a professor of violin and ensemble playing at the Barenboim-Said Academy, Michael Barenboim not only works to impart perfect technique on an instrument, he also considers the universal education of his students in various humanistic fields to be a vital part of their education.
-He has been chair of the Academy’s chamber music department and in 2020 he was elected Dean of the Academy.
+As a professor of violin and ensemble playing at the Barenboim-Said Academy, Michael Barenboim not only works to impart perfect instrumental technique, he also considers the universal education of his students in various humanistic fields to be a vital part of their education.
+He has been Chair of the Academy’s chamber music department and in 2020 he was elected Dean of the Academy, a post he held until February 2024.